SwordPuffin/Wardrobe/README.md

-# Currently, Wardrobe is non-functional due to changes in the opendesktop api.
-This is being worked on right now, and a fix will be released as soon as possible.

 # 🎨 Wardrobe

 **Wardrobe** is a utility for installing community-made **Gnome Shell**, **GTK3/4**, **icon**, and **cursor** themes as well as wallpapers.